gotlougit/blog-helper/README.md

 # blog-helper
-Small script to add templates and add blogpost entry to main webpage with easy customization settings.
+Small program to add templates and add blogpost entry to main webpage with easy customization settings.

 It utilizes only the builtin modules and is a pretty small code base to understand for easy maintenance and extensibility.